Azure/azure-quickstart-templates/application-workloads/tableau/tableau-server-single-node/README.md

 ---
 description: This template deploys a new instance of Tableau Server on an Azure virtual machine along with all required infrastructure elements.
 Tableau is an industry-leading business intelligence platform.
 Tableau Server allows users to discover and share data-driven insights throughout their organization in a secure, governable environment.
-For more information please visit our webpage: https://www.tableau.com/.
-For more details please view the Readme on the associated Github page.
 page_type: sample
 products:
 - azure